Alistair1231/steamcmd-dedicated-server-docker/README.md

 ## Usage

-1.  **Configure `compose.yml`:**
-    Create `compose.yml` file for your desired game server, copy the example provided, and modify it as needed.
+1. Create a `compose.yml` file for your desired game server, copy the example provided, and modify it as needed.
 Right now, I only have a Killing Floor 2 example, but you can use this for any game server that uses SteamCMD.
 Check the examples folder for the compose file.

     Pay attention to:
+    *   `build`: If you want to clone this repo and modify the Dockerfile, the `build` context should point to the directory containing the `Dockerfile`.
+If the default works for you, then just point it at this repo like the example.
     *   `container_name`: Choose a suitable name.
     *   `ports`: Map the necessary ports for your specific game server (Game Port, Query Port, Web Admin Port, etc.).
 The example shows ports for KF2.
     *   `command`: This is crucial.
 It provides arguments to the `entrypoint.sh` script: